aniketpandey2705/project-diamond/README.md

 ## Key Features

+### 📱 SMS Notifications
+- **Registration Confirmation**: Instant SMS with tracking ID and verification link
+- **Resolution Updates**: Automatic SMS when admin resolves complaint
+- No need for citizens to repeatedly call back
+- Works on any phone - no smartphone required

 ### 🎙️ Voice-Based IVR System
 - Twilio-powered voice interface with Hinglish prompts
 - No app or internet required - just a phone call
 - Speech recognition for location and complaint details
 - Time-based greetings for personalized experience
 - 60-second audio recording for detailed complaints
+- **SMS acknowledgment** with tracking ID sent immediately after registration
+- **SMS notification** when grievance is resolved by admin

 ### 🤖 AI-Powered Analysis
 - Google Gemini AI for automatic transcription